 Artisan considers the assessment of loss contingencies as a significant accounting policy because of the significant uncertainty relating to the outcome of any potential legal actions and other claims and the difficulty of predicting the likelihood and range of the potential liability involved, coupled with the material impact on Artisan's results of operations that could result from legal actions or other claims and assessments.
 Artisan recognizes estimated costs to defend as incurred.
 Potential loss contingencies are reviewed at least quarterly and are adjusted to reflect the impact and status of settlements, rulings, advice of counsel and other information pertinent to a particular matter.
 Significant differences could exist between the actual cost required to investigate, litigate and/or settle a claim or the ultimate outcome of a suit and management's estimate.
-These differences could have a material impact on Artisan's results of Operations when receipt is deemed probable.
-No loss contingencies were recorded at December 31, 2015, 2014, and 2013.
+These differences could have a material impact on Artisan's results of operations, financial position, or cash flows.
+Recoveries of losses are recognized in the Consolidated Statements of Operations when receipt is deemed probable.
+No loss contingencies were recorded at December 31, 2016, 2015, and 2014.
 Currently, there are no legal or administrative proceedings that management believes may have a material effect on Artisan's consolidated financial position, cash flows or results of operations.